Office for Women: History

-Dr Anne Summers was appointed to run the Office of the Status of Women in December 1983, a position she occupied for about three years.
-Significant reforms in these years that benefited women included the Sex Discrimination Act 1984, the Affirmative Action (Equal Opportunity for Women in Employment) Act 1986 and a massive increase in spending on childcare.
+Anne Summers was appointed to run the Office of the Status of Women in December 1983, a position she occupied for about three years.
+Significant reforms in these years that benefited women included the Sex Discrimination Act 1984, the Affirmative Action (Equal Opportunity for Women in Employment) Act 1986, and a major increase in spending on childcare.

-On 26 October 2004, under the Liberal National Party (LNP) government of Prime Minister John Howard, the Office was transferred from the Department of the Prime Minister and Cabinet to the Department of Family and Community Services, changing its name to the Office for Women.
+On 26 October 2004, under the Liberal-National Coalition (LNP) government of Prime Minister John Howard, the Office was transferred from the Department of the Prime Minister and Cabinet to the Department of Family and Community Services, changing its name to the Office for Women.

 In 2013, under LNP Prime Minister Tony Abbott, a number of federal government departments were restructured, including the Department of the Prime Minister and Cabinet which took responsibility for the Office for Women.

+Description

+As of March 2025, the function of the Office for Women is "to advance the Government's commitment to achieve gender equality and improve the lives of people in Australia".

+As of March 2025, Padma Raman is executive director of the Office for Women.

 Reports

-In December 2017, the Office for Women released the report, "Gender Balance on Australian Government Boards Report 2016-17" to show "the Government’s performance against its gender diversity target on Australian Government boards."
+In December 2017, the Office for Women released the report "Gender Balance on Australian Government Boards Report 2016-17", to show "the Government's performance against its gender diversity target on Australian Government boards".

 The report found that:On 1 July 2016, the Government set a target of women holding 50% of Australian Government board positions overall, and at least 40% representation of women and 40% representation of men on individual boards.
 As at 30 June 2017, women held 42.7% of Australian Government board positions.
 This is the highest outcome since public reporting on the gender balance of Government boards began in 2011.
 Statistics on new appointments made in 2016-17 show how individual portfolios have progressed towards meeting the target.
 Of the 729 new appointments made in 2016-17, 46.2% of appointees were women.
 For seven of the 18 government portfolios, women comprised over 50% of new board appointments during 2016-17.